 Like the original Squeak VM, Cog is implemented and developed in Smalltalk, and translated into a lower-level language to produce the production VM.
 Being a Smalltalk program it is a delight to develop.
 Cog is available under the MIT open source license and is unencumbered for commercial deployment.
 Cog lives on github at https://github.com/OpenSmalltalk/vm.
 See README.md for more information on the repository.

 Cog’s performance relative to the existing Squeak interpreter varies, depending on the benchmark chosen.
-As of early-2011, the Cog JIT uses strong inline cacheing techniques and stack-to-register mapping that results in a register-based calling convention for low-arity methods.
+As of early-2011, the Cog JIT used strong inline cacheing techniques and stack-to-register mapping that results in a register-based calling convention for low-arity methods.
 Due to the complexity of the Squeak object representation it has a limited set of primitives implemented in machine code that, for example, exclude object allocation.
 Performance of the early-2011 JIT for the nbody, binarytrees and chameneos redux benchmarks from the computer language shootout is in the range of 4 to 6 times faster than the interpreter.
 As of mid 2014 the new Spur object representation provides the Cog JIT with more opportunities to optimize.
 Performance for the same set of benchmarks is 4 to 11 times faster than the interpreter, and overall Cog Spur is about -40% faster than VisualWorks‘s HPS for the shootout benchmarks on x86.